nirajphutane/Jetpack_Compose_Side_Effects/README.md

 ### 📌 SideEffect

-🟣 SideEffect is a lifecycle-aware, synchronous block that runs on the main/UI thread after a composition or recomposition has completed — unlike other side-effect blocks that execute immediately when the composable enters the composition.
+🟣 SideEffect is a lifecycle-aware, synchronous block that runs on the main/UI thread after a composition or recomposition has completed — unlike other side-effect blocks that execute when the composable enters the composition.

 🟣 Think of it as a post-composition notifier: it does nothing during the composition phase itself but is guaranteed to run after the UI tree is successfully committed.

 🟣 Registration & Execution Order:
   - When a composable enters the composition, Compose first runs the composition phase (building the UI tree, executing child composables from top to bottom).
-  - When the SideEffect line is reached, Compose does not execute it immediately — it registers it.
+  - When the SideEffect line is reached, Compose does not execute it immediately — it registers it only.
   - Once all children have finished composing successfully, Compose enters the apply changes phase and then executes all registered SideEffect blocks.
   - Execution order is bottom-to-top in the composition tree (deepest child’s effect first, then its parent, then grandparent, etc.) because effects are tied to the UI node lifecycle.